Estate and trust planning for physicians

 The estate planning process provides a chance for you and your loved ones to openly discuss illness, death and your final wishes.
 Documenting the details of how you want your estate to take care of others and create new opportunities is the easiest way to avoid confusion, stress, family disputes and a host of avoidable expenses that would erode the value of your estate.

-MD’s Estate and Trust team is here to help you and your family prepare by documenting your wishes and creating a legacy plan to ensure that your:
+As part of MD’s team of specialists, we work with Scotiatrust® who has been helping Canadian families preserve and transfer their wealth for over 100 years.
+Scotiatrust’s Estate and Trust specialists are here to help you and your family prepare by documenting your wishes and supporting your estate plan to help ensure that your:

 - assets are distributed in accordance with your wishes;

-- estate pays the least amount of tax in order to protect its value;
+- minimizing taxes paid from the estate in order to protect its value;

 - assets are transferred to your beneficiaries at the right time, in the most tax-efficient way.